hn3etta/VS2015-React-Redux-Webpack-Front-end-example/README.md

 Still need to work on the following

-01. Fix error handling if openCourseActions’s saveOpenCourse function fails on a new openCourse entry.
-Might need to create a container for openCourses List
-02. Fix modal brief display on CoursesPage when component mounts.
-Need to work on Greensock timeline setup
-03. Add course “Title” to the “Open Course Settings” modal form
-04. Change approach for action mutations to reducer?
-Smaller data objects sent to reducers for merging with state?
+01. Fix open course modal pausing (Greensock)
-05. Add logic to handle session timeouts while within the applcation (auth checks only occuring on state persist loading for page loads).
+02. Add logic to handle session timeouts while within the applcation (auth checks only occuring on state persist loading for page loads).
-06. Add logic for localization
+03. Add logic for localization
-07. Complete all of the unit tests for the components
+04. Complete all of the unit tests for the components

 ### License